cubePreparing Your 3D Assets

-Creating stunning visualizations in Glossi starts with properly prepared 3D models.
-This guide will help you optimize your models for the best performance and visual quality.
+Creating great visualizations in Glossi starts with properly prepared 3D models.
+This guide covers what makes up a 3D model, how to prepare it for upload, and optimization techniques for the best results.

 A 3D model is a digital representation of a physical object that exists in three-dimensional space.
-Unlike 2D images which only have width and height, 3D models include depth, allowing them to be viewed from any angle—just like real objects.
+Unlike 2D images, 3D models include depth, allowing them to be viewed from any angle — just like real objects.

 A complete 3D model has several key components:

-2. Materials (Optional) - collections of different elements that define how a surface looks (sometimes called shaders).
-They contain textures, colors, reflection values, normal maps, and other properties that come together to create the complete visual appearance of a surface.
-Think of a material as a recipe that combines various ingredients to create the final look.
+• Materials (optional) — Collections of properties that define how a surface looks, sometimes called shaders.
+A material combines textures, colors, reflection values, normal maps, and other properties to create the complete visual appearance of a surface.
+Think of a material as a recipe that brings together various ingredients to produce the final look.

-3. Textures (Optional) - Textures, on the other hand, are individual image assets used within materials.
-They're just one component of a material - you can't apply textures directly to a model; they must be part of a material.
-For example, a wood material might include color textures for the wood grain, normal maps for surface detail, and roughness maps for controlling reflectivity.
-Common texture types include:
+• Textures (optional) — Individual image assets used within materials.
+Textures are a component of a material — they can't be applied directly to a model on their own.
+For example, a wood material might include a color texture for the wood grain, a normal map for surface detail, and a roughness map for controlling reflectivity.

 Step-by-Step Model Export Guide

-Taking a few minutes to prepare your 3D model properly will dramatically improve your results in Glossi.
-A well-prepared model with appears at the correct size and position automatically, makes material editing faster and more intuitiv and renders more efficiently and at higher quality
+Taking a few minutes to prepare your model properly will improve your results in Glossi.
+A well-prepared model appears at the correct size and position automatically, makes material editing faster, and renders more efficiently at higher quality.

 Start with a clean, well-built model: